 The Survey of Job Vacancies (JVS) is conducted every quarter with businesses and organisations throughout Australia.
 Your participation in this survey provides figures essential for calculating Australia’s job vacancy statistics.
 These statistics are used in the measurement of Australia’s job vacancies and provide government and industry analysts with key economic indicators to inform decision making.

 Click the button below to complete your survey online.

-If you need help completing this survey, please call one of our team on 1800 622 235 during business hours.
-For help outside these hours, please leave a message with your contact details and we will return your call as soon as possible.
+If you need help completing this survey, please call one of our team on 1800 622 235 during business hours or use our Business Survey Contact form.

 We acknowledge and value your time and effort participating in this survey.
 It is only with the support of people like you that we can continue to produce the statistics that inform Australia's important decisions.

 How is the information from JVS used?
 Why is it important?

 JVS is conducted every quarter with businesses and organisations throughout Australia.
 Your participation in this survey provides figures essential for calculating Australia’s job vacancy statistics.
 These statistics are used in the measurement of Australia’s job vacancies and provide government and industry analysts with key economic indicators to inform decision making.